ChrisMalnick/xx3dsfml/README.md

 #### Settings

-A config file is provided which contains default program settings for the above mentioned controls.
-These settings are loaded when the program is started and saved when the program is closed.
-Controls that target the individual windows are saved and loaded independently of each other, meaning that settings for the single window in joint mode as well as the separate windows in split mode are all individually stored in this file.
+When starting the program for the first time, a message indicating a load failure for the xx3dsfml.conf file will be displayed, and the same will occur when attempting to load from any given layout file if it hasn't been saved to before.
+These files must be created by the program first before they can be loaded from.
+The program saves its current configuration to the xx3dsfml.conf file when the program is successfully closed, creating the file if it doesn't already exist, and loads from it everytime at startup.

-Just as well, four layout files are provided which can be used to save and load configurations quickly and easily.
-At any time, keys F5 through F8 can be used to save the current configuration to their respective layouts which can then be loaded at any time using the respective keys F1 through F4.
-Changing the configuration after a layout is loaded will not overwrite it, and the only way to do so would be to press the respective save key after the changes are made.
-Whatever the configuration is when the program is closed is what will be saved to the config file and loaded when the program is next opened.
+Just as well, the current configuration can be saved to any of the four layout files at any time using keys F5 through F8, creating the given file if it doesn't already exist, which can then be loaded from at any time using keys F1 through F4 respectively.
+Changing the configuration after a layout is loaded will not overwrite it unless the respective save key is pressed after the changes are made.

+_Note: Controls that target the individual windows are saved and loaded independently of each other, meaning that settings for the single window in joint mode as well as the separate windows in split mode are all individually stored in these files._

 #### Arguments

 The following command line arguments are currently available when running the xx3dsfml executable:

 - __--safe__:   Runs the program in safe mode.
-Settings cannot be loaded from or saved to the config or layout files while in safe mode, forcing the program to use internal defaults instead.
-Similar behavior occurs when these files are mislocated or the program is executed from a different directory as outlined in the __Notes__ section below.
+Settings cannot be loaded from or saved to the config or layout files when in this mode, forcing the program to use the internal defaults instead.

 #### Notes

-- An N3DSXL must be connected when launching the program or else it will close immediately.
-This doesn't apply to sleep mode.
-- Disconnecting the N3DSXL while the program is running will cause it to close immediately.
-This doesn't apply to sleep mode.
 - Minimal audio artifacts can occur, albeit very infrequently, and the audio can vary slightly in latency.
 This is due to the 3DS's non-integer sample rate.
-- The Ofast g++ optimize flag has been added to the Makefile, so when compiling without it, be aware that optimizations may not occur unless explicitly specified.
-- In order to make use of the config and layout files, the xx3dsfml.conf file and presets directory must be kept in the same directory as the xx3dsfml executable, and the xx3dsfml executable must be executed from the same directory where the xx3dsfml.conf file and presets directory reside.
-This is because the config and layout files are referenced relative to the executable, meaning that they will not be located by the program in either of these scenarios.
 - Occasionally, the software may be unable to create a handle to the device at startup even though it's connected to and recognized by the system.
 Simply reconnecting the device and restarting the software should resolve the issue.
 - If any issues occur while the device is indirectly connected to the system that isn't resolved by reconnecting the device and restarting the software, please consider connecting the device directly to the system instead.